joshi232004manish/HCL_Hackathon/README.md

 ---

 ## 📄 Summary
-This backend ensures:
+This module ensures:
-- Secure user authentication
+- Secure user auth
-- Safe stock operations
+- Reliable stock reservation
 - Atomic and consistent order processing
-- Full rollback mechanisms during payment failures
+- Full rollback on payment failures

-Perfect for scalable e-commerce applications.
+Additional contributors may append their modules and names below as the project expands.